Alcatel-Lucent to cut 5,490 jobs worldwide

-PARIS (Reuters) - Telecoms equipment maker Alcatel-Lucent plans to axe 5,490 jobs worldwide as part of a cost-saving program unveiled in July, with more than a quarter of the cuts coming in France.
+PARIS (Reuters) - Telecoms equipment maker Alcatel-Lucent ALUA.PA plans to axe 5,490 jobs worldwide as part of a cost-saving programme unveiled in July, with more than a quarter of the cuts coming in France.

-Union representatives in France on Thursday pledged to fight the 1,430 job cuts in France and called on the government to intervene, creating another headache for the new Socialist government as it tries to tackle unemployment which is at a 13-year high.
+Union representatives on Thursday pledged to fight the 1,430 job cuts in France, which represent more than 15 percent of the company’s 9,000 staff in the country, and called on the government to intervene.

-“We are in shock,” Isabelle Guillemot, of the CFDT union, said, calling on workers to hold protests on Friday.
+“We are in shock,” Isabelle Guillemot, of the CFDT union, said on Thursday.
+The CFDT added in a statement that the move was a “human and industrial catastrophe” and called on workers to hold protests on Friday.

-The French company said in July that it would reduce its global headcount and find 1.25 billion euros ($1.64 billion) in savings by the end of 2013 by exiting unprofitable markets and contracts.
-Chief Executive Ben Verwaayen’s long-awaited turnaround of the group has been delayed by competition from low-cost Chinese rivals and a slowdown in spending by global telecom operators.
+The French company said in July that it would reduce its global headcount by “around 5,000” staff and find 1.25 billion euros ($1.64 billion) in savings by the end of 2013 by exiting unprofitable markets and contracts to weather stiff competition and weak demand in the global telecoms equipment industry.

 “These are difficult decisions but are necessary for the long-term health and sustainable profitability of the company,” a spokesman for the group said on Thursday.

-Alcatel-Lucent shares closed up 8 percent, adding to a 7 percent bounce on Wednesday.
-Despite the two-day rally, the shares remain down about 60 percent since a peak in February, giving it a market value below 2 billion euros.
+Alcatel-Lucent shares were up 7 percent at 1148 GMT, adding to a 7 percent bounce on Wednesday.
+Despite the two-day rally, the shares are still down about 60 percent since a peak in February, giving it a market value below 2 billion euros.

-In France, the company will close the headquarters of its French unit now at Velizy, near Paris, and move the roughly 2,400 staff to another office in Villarceaux, 100 kilometres southwest of the capital.
-A spokeswoman said the move was aimed at saving money while creating the group’s second-largest R&D centre worldwide.

-The news adds to thousands of job cuts at large French groups including car maker PSA Peugeot Citroen, drugmaker Sanofi and airline Air France in recent months.
-The government has tried to exert pressure on the companies to soften the blow on workers.
+The news adds to thousands of job cuts at large French groups including car maker PSA Peugeot Citroen (PEUP.PA), drugmaker Sanofi (SASY.PA) and airline Air France (AIRF.PA) in recent months, creating a headache for France’s new Socialist government as it tries to tackle unemployment at a 13-year high.

-Industry Minister Arnaud Montebourg said in a statement that the government would be “extremely vigilant” that Alcatel-Lucent preserves the most strategic parts of its business in France.
-He also pledged that the government would launch a “plan of action” in the coming months to help Alcatel’s turnaround by encouraging investment in high-speed broadband.
+Industry Minister Arnaud Montebourg had planned to meet Alcatel Chairman Philippe Camus after the summer holidays.

-Alcatel-Lucent is grappling with high cash burn and lacks the scale of rivals Ericsson and Huawei.
-It issued a profit warning and posted a loss in the second quarter and is due to report third quarter results on November 2.
+Alcatel-Lucent is grappling with high cash burn and lacks the scale of rivals Ericsson (ERICb.ST) and Huawei HWT.UL.
+It issued a profit warning and posted a loss in the second quarter and is due to give an update on the third quarter on November 2.

 Verwaayen managed to steer the group to its first annual profit last year since the ill-fated 2006 merger that formed the group, but it has been hit by client spending cutbacks this year, especially in Europe.